Team-Bunglon/phantom-striker/docs/LEVEL_FEEDBACK.md

 **[TUTORIAL]**
 Teaches the player that the bottom pit at the right will always kill you, true to the room name.

 Also, you don't need to strike to the platform even once to complete the level.
 Is striking even a choice?
+Well, I added a shadow collectible as a choice.

 ## Level 4
 Name: Jump of Faith